ractivejs/ractivejs.github.io/legacy/0.5/Options.md

 > ```
 > <a id="isolated"></a>
 > ### isolated *`Boolean`*
 > Defaults to `false`.
-This option is typically only relevant as an extension option for {{{createLink 'Components'}}}.
+This option is typically only relevant as an extension option for [Components](Components.md).
 Controls whether the component will look outside itself for data and registry items.

 ## Transitions & Animations

 > <a id="transitions"></a>
 > ### transitions *`Object`*
 A `key: value` hash of transitions that are specific to this instance.
-The `key` is referenced within templates using `intro` and `outro` attributes on elements, and `value` is a transition functions, see {{{createLink 'Transitions'}}} for more info.
+The `key` is referenced within templates using `intro` and `outro` attributes on elements, and `value` is a transition functions, see [Transitions](Transitions.md) for more info.
 > ```js
 > template: '<p intro="slide" outro="slide">hello world</p>',
 > transitions: {